sagemath/trac_to_gh/Issue 6422.md

 > Expression class.
 > Probably it has not been tracked down because this method is quasi
 > never used in the new version of symbolics.
 However, it raises
-> problems when one wants to derive a suclass from Expression.
+> problems when one wants to derive a subclass from Expression.
 >
 > The bug is described in details here for the 4.0.1 version.
 It is
 > still present in the 4.0.2 :